Study MBBS Abroad: Requirements, Courses and Careers

 - The student pursuing MBBS abroad would start their pre-clinical science or basic science semesters at AUA.
 The semesters are called MED – 1,2,3,4.

-- An additional semester called Basic Science Integration Course or BSIC (duration – ten weeks) will take place after all the four semesters are successfully completed when students pursue MBBS abroad.
+- An additional semester called Basic Science Integration Course or BSIC (duration – fifteen weeks) will take place after all the four semesters are successfully completed when students pursue MBBS abroad.
 After completing this additional semester, students appear for the USMLE Step 1 Exam.
 USMLE stands for the United States Medical Licensing Examination.

 - Qualifying students will then move to Clinical Sciences Rotations.
 Clinical Sciences or rotations take place in the US, where 84 weeks are divided into CORE and elective rotations.